Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 They’re not gonna learn it.
 It just doesn’t sick in their heads, so before I give an SOP out, I’m like, “Is this understandable?
 Is this readable?
 Are my people actually gonna be able to follow this?”

 If not, then I need to break it down and make it easier in some way, whether it’s a YouTube video, or something funny that people remember, kinda going the Michael Scott route where if you’ve ever watched The Office, he’s a funny manager that seems like he has no idea what he’s doing, but every once in a while, you see that there is a slight method to his madness.
 Handing someone a ten-page document and saying, “Read it,” and memorizing it is just not that effective, usually.

 You have to come up with more interesting ways, more persistent ways to get people to remember and follow the policies that you care about that you want them to follow.
-I’m fortunate enough that I have this in 300-person, 250-person team of people that are very passionate about the company, and nothing speaks to a newbie more than having 200 people that are all passionate about the company that all follow the policies being like, “Hey man, follow these policies,” and, “Hey, I know you don’t realize that this helps you, but this is why.
+I’m fortunate enough that I have connected with 300 or 250 people that are very passionate about the marketplace, and nothing speaks to a newbie more than having 200 people that are all passionate about the marketplace that all follow the policies being like, “Hey man, follow these policies,” and, “Hey, I know you don’t realize that this helps you, but this is why.
 This is my experience.
 This is how I messed up when I started.”
 Just having things like that rather than just a standard SOP is incredibly effective.